The Tone Of The Road Not Taken

 “And both that equally lay in my eyes”

 When the speaker admits that both roads “equally lay in my eyes,” the tone shifts to a quiet melancholy.
-On the flip side, the phrase “lay in my eyes” suggests that the speaker’s perception, not the roads themselves, creates the illusion of equality.
+The phrase “lay in my eyes” suggests that the speaker’s perception, not the roads themselves, creates the illusion of equality.
 Here, Frost subtly introduces the idea that subjectivity colors our evaluation of options, deepening the emotional texture.

 The Use of “Fair” and “Grassy”

 The description of the second road as “fair” and “grassy” adds a wistful note.
-And the speaker imagines it “as though the grass were still green,” a hopeful image that quickly fades when the speaker notes that the grass “was actually rather brown. ” This fleeting optimism, followed by a return to realism, creates a tone of restrained yearning—the speaker longs for a path less trodden but acknowledges reality’s constraints Still holds up..
+The speaker imagines it “as though the grass were still green,” a hopeful image that quickly fades when the speaker notes that the grass “was actually rather brown.”
+This fleeting optimism, followed by a return to realism, creates a tone of restrained yearning—the speaker longs for a path less trodden but acknowledges reality’s constraints Worth keeping that in mind..

 The Closing Stanza: A Turn Toward Confident Acceptance